russellbits/Writing/Nonfiction/05.collections/banapana/javascript-coffeescript-ai/article.md

 # The Sweet Spot: Syntactic Sugar in Coffeescript Could Enhance AI Pair Programming

 Thesis:
-As artificial intelligence becomes a more integrated programming partner, using a transpiled JavaScript variant with syntactic sugar, such as CoffeeScript, may offer meaningful advantages by streamlining communication and clarifying developer intent.
+As artificial intelligence becomes a more integrated programming partner, using a transpiled JavaScript variant with syntactic sugar, such as CoffeeScript, and others, may offer meaningful advantages by streamlining communication and clarifying developer intent.
 While these benefits do not negate the necessity of mastering vanilla JavaScript, they offer a compelling case for the strategic use of sugar-syntax when working with AI.

 The Rise (and Fade) of CoffeeScript